GlobalCorp for Financial Services Announces EGP 800 million Increase in Paid-In Capital Driving Further Strategic Expansion and Market Positioning in ...

 Date

-(MENAFN- jupitercommz) Cairo, November 12, 2024 – GlobalCorp Group (GC-Group), a leading Egyptian Non-Banking Financial Services Group, today announced a significant increase in its issued and paid-in capital, reflecting the company’s robust growth and shareholder confidence in its future.
+(MENAFN- Jupiter Commz) GlobalCorp Group (GC-Group), a leading Egyptian Non-Banking financial Services Group, today announced a significant increase in its issued and paid-in capital, reflecting the company’s robust growth and shareholder confidence in its future.
 This capital increase aligns with GC-Group’s broader strategic goal of expanding its footprint and service offerings across Egypt’s Non-Banking Financial Institution (NBFI) sector.

 In a bid to broaden its market reach, GC-Group is set to expand its service portfolio beyond B2B leasing and factoring solutions, establishing itself as a comprehensive NBFI platform catering to both B2B and B2C clients.
 This transition is supported by GC-Group’s consumer and mortgage lending arm, Ollin, which is expected to play a pivotal role in the company’s vision of creating an inclusive financial ecosystem in Egypt.